-Inflate: Let’s you insert and extract clay from your sculptor, enabling you to amplify it or contract it.
+Inflate: This lets you insert and extract clay from your sculptor, enabling you to amplify it or contract it.

-Smudge: Just like in photoshop or any other painting tool, it lets you smear the clay in the direction you move your hand, to blend or soften the hard surfaces or colours.
+Smudge: Just like in Photoshop or any other painting tool, it lets you smear the clay in the direction you move your hand, to blend or soften the hard surfaces or colors.

 Smooth: This tool helps you soften up your sculptor’s sharp edges or areas and fill in the folds.